-Hydrant flushing: During the warm summer months, you may see Water Department personnel flushing fire hydrants .
+Hydrant flushing: During the warm summer months, you may see Water Department personnel flushing fire hydrants.
 We do this to remove the accumulation of iron sediment in the pipes, thereby reducing discolored water situations over the long term.
 Essentially, hydrant flushing is our way of cleaning our distribution system!
-Be aware, however, that hydrant flushing may temporarily cause both a drop in water pressure and discolored water.
+Be aware, however, that hydrant flushing may temporarily cause discolored water and a drop in water pressure.